jaafarhawli/vote-chain/README.md

 <img src="./readme/title2.svg"/>

 > Vote Chain is a decentralized online voting wesbite that is built to run any election using blockchain.
-Any user can create an account and launch elections by adding parties, candidates, voters, and moderators in order to help him take control of te election
+Any user can create an account and launch elections by adding parties, candidates, voters, and moderators in order to help him take control of the election
 >
-> When election is launched, voters can access the voting poll after logging in using their generated ID and key sent to them by email, they can then vote for their candidate, deploy the vote on the blockchain, and check statistical results after voting.
+> When election is launched, voters can access the voting poll after logging in using their generated ID and key sent to them by email, they can then vote for their candidate, deploy the vote on the blockchain, and check statistical results after the election ends.

 ### User Stories
 - As a user, I want to launch an election in a specific time interval
 - As a user, I want to be able to add moderators to my election to help me add voters to the election
+- As a user, I want to receive a notification when someone wants to add me as a moderator to his election
 - As a user, I want to be able to add my own list of parties and candidates to my election
 - As a user, I want to be able to add voters to my election
 - As a user, I want to be able to check election statistical data while running the election
-- As a user, I want my election to be trusted and run securely without people being able to alter data
+- As a user, I want my election to be trusted and run securely without people being able to alter the data

 ### Voter Stories
 - As a voter, I want my vote to be delivered without being manipulated by anyone
 - As a voter, I want to be able to view all parties and their candidates before voting
-- As a voter, I want to see the election statistical live results after voting
+- As a voter, I want to see the election statistical live results after the election ends
 - As a voter, I want to keep track of how much time is left for election to start/end

 <br><br>